nkeroy/NUS-Degree-in-Computational-Biology/README.md

 I have recently "unofficially" graduated from the National University of Singapore as a result of overloading modules in my earlier terms of study.
-Having a bit of free time to spare (and some tingling inspiration from a junior in Computational Biology see link: https://github.com/HayashiEsme/NUS-Unofficial-Comp-Bio-Guide), this write-up is for mainly undergraduates in the Computational Biology course offered by Faculty of Science, however it can be also used as a benchmark for incoming students as what to expect out of this demanding course.
+Having a bit of free time to spare and some inspiration from a junior in Computational Biology credits to Xuan Lim's introduction to NUS Computational Biology: https://github.com/HayashiEsme/NUS-Unofficial-Comp-Bio-Guide), this write-up is for mainly undergraduates in the Computational Biology course offered by Faculty of Science, however it can be also used as a benchmark for incoming students as what to expect out of this demanding course.